 You will find masses of them on the stems and undersides of your plants’ leaves where they congregate to suck the juices out of tender, young plants.
 They may also attack mature plants, but they are more attracted to soft seedlings.

-To deal with aphids, pinch off heavily infested, damaged parts and give the plant a good spraying with an insecticidal soap, a dilute solution of dish soap and water or a natural neem oil pest control product.
+To deal with aphids, pinch off heavily infested, damaged parts and give the plant a good spraying with insecticidal soap, a dilute solution of dish soap and water or a natural neem oil pesticide product.